yudugit/rest-api-documentation/README.md

 A **POST** request creates an authentication token for the specified User ID.
 The request body must contain the XML representation of an authentication with the required fields as detailed in [Permissible Fields](#token-permissible-fields).
 The response body will contain the generated token value, as well as a human-readable description of the authorisation level granted for the token.

 This URI will generate tokens that will only authenticate for the Edition specified in the URI.
-Note that the `editionID` is not optional, and an invalid ID may not show any indication of errors until it is used.

 #### Using a Token